Muhanad-husn/sociorag/docs/phase7_final_production_readiness_report.md

 ## Conclusion

-**SocioGraph has successfully achieved production-ready status** with a 100% success rate across all critical system components.
+**SocioRAG has successfully achieved production-ready status** with a 100% success rate across all critical system components.
 The comprehensive testing and validation process has confirmed that:

 1. All major bugs and issues have been resolved
 2. Core functionality is reliable and accurate